CATIA-Systems/Modelica-Arduino/README.md

 To simulate your sketch `MySketch` you have to perform the following steps.

-- Save your sketch as `Sketches/MySketch.ino`
+- save your sketch as `Sketches/MySketch.ino`
-- Add the block `Arduino.Components.ArduinoUno` to your model
+- add the block `Arduino.Components.ArduinoUno` to your model
-- Double-click the block and set the parameter `sketch` to `"MySketch.ino"`
+- double-click the block and set the parameter `sketch` to `"MySketch.ino"`

 ## Limitations

-- Currently you can use only one instance of ArduinoUno in your Modelica model
+- currently you can use only one instance of ArduinoUno in your Modelica model

-- The whole [Arduino API](https://www.arduino.cc/en/Reference/HomePage) is supported except for the following functions
+- the whole [Arduino API](https://www.arduino.cc/en/Reference/HomePage) is supported except for the following functions

 	- [analogReadResolution()](https://www.arduino.cc/en/Reference/AnalogReadResolution)
 	- [analogWriteResolution()](https://www.arduino.cc/en/Reference/AnalogWriteResolution)